jupdike/bel-lang/src/document.jsx.md

      > `(a b ,@y e f)
     (a b c d e f)

-## Bel in Bel Source
+## Working with Lists

-(Actual code is shown in color, commentary in black and white.
+(NOTE: Actual code is shown in color, commentary in black and white.
 For a raw text version of the original source code, see the link on [Paul Graham's page about Bel](https://www.paulgraham.com/bel.html "Bel - Paul Graham's website")).

 <Bel>